-The only known vulnerability with WPA affects just networks using the TKIP key type.
+The only known vulnerability for modern networks affects just WPA and its TKIP key type.
 Researchers in Germany discovered that they could use a flaw from WEP that was incorporated into the improved TKIP system to modify and insert very short sequences of data into a network when used with a router that supports Wi-Fi Multimedia (802.11e).
 WMM is used to improve the quality of voice calls over a Wi-Fi network.
-For more detail, see Glenn's TidBITS article, "A Crack in Wi-Fi Security and How To Fix It" (http://db.tidbits.com/article/9846).
+For more detail, see Glenn's TidBITS article, "A Crack in Wi-Fi Security and How To Fix It," at http://db.tidbits.com/article/9846.